coopersimon/oxide-7/README.md

 ##### Audio
 - Echo: test
-- Noise
 - Pitch modulation: test
-- Ensure sample correctness!
 - Fix the slight lag on audio (resampler delay?)
+- SPC timing is still off - most noticeable in Chrono Trigger but some games have occasional random notes.

 ##### System
 - Cleanup BCD mode